galaxyproject/galaxy-helm/README.md

 ```

 If you wish to get a quick deployment of a single Galaxy instance with its own
-CVMFS-CSI, you can do by enabling the CVMFS deployment as part of this chart:
+CVMFS-CSI, you can do so by enabling the CVMFS deployment as part of this chart:

 ```console
 helm repo add cloudve https://raw.githubusercontent.com/CloudVE/helm-charts/master/